39 top tips for fishkeepers

 Once you get the fish home, the aim is to give them a smooth, stress-free transition to your aquarium.
 After being in the dark while travelling, the fish should be kept in dark conditions, and not blinded by tank or room lighting.

-Feeding small amounts when you introduce new fish can help, as the existing residents will be too preoccupied with the food to notice, or single out, the newcomers.
-Moving all the tank décor is particularly effective with Malawi cichlids as they all become ‘new’ fish and start off more or less equal.
+Feeding small amounts when you introduce new fish can help.
+The existing residents will be too busy with the food to notice, or single out, the newcomers.
+Moving all the tank décor is particularly effective with Malawi cichlids as they all become ‘new’ fish.

 19. Get the right advice

-Once again, finding a good aquatic shop is crucial to your success, and by building up a relationship with the people who work there, you will get honest, trustworthy advice.
+Once again, finding a good aquatic shop is crucial to your success.
+By building up a relationship with the people who work there, you will get honest, trustworthy advice.

-Some shops will price match online prices, but don’t expect them to be very happy if you treat them as your showroom, taking their advice, pulling apart their product – and then buying it online.
+Some shops will price match online prices, but don’t expect them to be very happy if you treat them as your showroom, taking their advice, pulling apart their product before buying it online.

-When buying online watch out for the price of postage and packaging, delivery times and returns policies, and compare the pros and cons with that of just popping into your local shop.
+When buying online watch out for the price of postage and packaging, delivery times and returns policies.
+Make sure you compare the pros and cons with that of just popping into your local shop.

 This is relevant mainly to heaters, because if a heater fails in the ’on’ position, it may cook your fish.
 Purchase two small heaters and if one goes, it will take longer to overheat the tank and you will hopefully notice before you sustain any casualties.